metaopt/torchopt/docs/source/distributed/distributed.rst

 Recap: Autograd mechanics in single-process training
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-For single-process training, the autograd engine will automatically track the operations on forward pass and compute the gradients on backward pass.
+In single-process training, the autograd engine will automatically track the operations on forward pass and compute the gradients on backward pass.
 For each operation, if the input tensors has ``requires_grad=True`` set, the output tensor will have a ``grad_fn`` attribute to trace the computation graph.
 On backward pass, the autograd engine will traverse the computation graph from the output tensors to the input tensors and compute the gradients for each operation.